Code-Institute-Submissions/dybacz-ci-project-5_NovResub/README.md

 ![Peak Fitness logo](/static/images/readme/logo.png)

-An E-Commerce WebApp store specialising in personal gym equiptment, fitness accessories, healthy consumables & activewear.
-It also specialises in a range of subscriptions plans realted to healthy living and fitness by providing personalised diet plans & exercise routines.
+An E-Commerce B2C WebApp store specialising in personal gym equiptment, fitness accessories, healthy consumables & activewear.
+It also plans to specialise in a range of subscriptions plans realted to healthy living and fitness by providing personalised diet plans & exercise routines.
 Provides a small social platform for other users to share their achievements and active & completed subscriptions

 The backend runs on the Django 3.2 python web-framework with a PostgreSQL database using the Django MVT model (similar to the standard MVC), the front-end web pages are rendered from templates served by the Django backend, these templates were written in a combination of HTML5 & Django templating language which allows for pythonic functions such as loops and variables to be utilised.